During breast cancer treatment

 When this information first started causing a stir in the breast cancer world roughly 10 years ago, researchers hypothesized that taking tamoxifen with a CYP2D6 inhibitor would cause a increase in breast cancer relapse.
 As it turned out, further clinical research did not bolster this theory,13Mayer SE, Weiss NS et al. CYP2D6-inhibiting medication use and inherited CYP2D6 variation in relation to adverse breast cancer outcomes after tamoxifen therapy.
 Cancer Causes Control.
 2019 Jan;30(1):103-112. leading to a new one: genetics, drugs and dietary intake have complex interactions with the body’s enzyme system.
 They activate some enzymes and inhibit others.
 This results in a variable net effect on the concentration of important drugs.
 In a 2016 study, the cause of low endoxifen levels could not be identified over 50% of the time.14Fox P, Balleine RL et al. Dose escalation of tamoxifen in patients with low endoxifen level: evidence for therapeutic drug monitoring-the TADE study.
 Clinical Cancer Research.
 2016 Jul 1;22(13):3164-71.

 Because such a complex system is difficult to study, researchers turned away from looking at just CYP2D6 and are focusing on the endoxifen level itself (ignoring the middleman).
 In one study, researchers in the Netherlands gave tamoxifen with or without curcumin 1200 mg three times a day.
-The group taking tamoxifen in combination with curcumin had about an 8% decrease in endoxifen levels.
+The group taking tamoxifen combined with curcumin had about an 8% decrease in endoxifen levels.
 If the curcumin was compounded with piperine (often done to substantially improve curcumin absorption), endoxifen levels were further decreased by 12%.15Hussaarts KGAM, Hurkmans DP et al. Impact of curcumin (with or without piperine) on the pharmacokinetics of tamoxifen.
 Cancers (Basel).
 2019 Mar 22;11(3). pii: E403.

 Although an 8 to 12% reduction doesn’t seem like much, if your genetics and/or dietary habits result in levels of endoxifen just barely in the effective range, the addition of curcumin, and especially with piperidine, could tip the scales in favor of breast cancer growth.
 The authors of this paper conclude: “co-treatment with curcumin could lower endoxifen concentrations below the threshold for efficacy (potentially 20 to 40% of the patients).”